nazmulislam-dsi/recruit-service/README.md

 ## Coding Design

 * According to requirements, this service is pretty straightforward with some CRUD API for job offers and applications.
-On top of spring-boot 2.0, JpaRepository is being used to achieve the requirements.
+On top of Spring Boot 2.0, JpaRepository is being used to achieve the requirements.
 * To trigger completely different notification for different status, here **strategy pattern** is being used with different **singleton implementation**.